hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 # Uninstall Terraform Enterprise

 If you installed Terraform Enterprise on VMWare instances, you may not be able to easily request new virtual machines for a broken or corrupted installation.
-Instead, you can use the `uninstall` script to remove Terraform Enterprise and all its services (excluding Docker) from a system.
+Instead, you can use the `uninstall` script to remove Terraform Enterprise and all of its services (excluding Docker) from a system.

+~> **Important**: This script does not touch the mounted disk path, so you will need to manually clean that up if necessary.

 Please contact [support][support] with questions or issues.